kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Sexual arousal

 - As soon as I'm out of Denia, the intense sexual arousal drops off and then stops.

+## Suspected targets

+- In this section, I'll publish all the accounts I believe had pics of targets on them but please understand some may be incorrect of course.
+- The hacker told me there were old and young, the British expat community was targeted often, and one older woman may have dropped down dead in October 2022.